-Six (6) of the holidays shall be fixed and must be observed on the day designated for state holiday observance.
-Those holidays are denoted by an asterisk.
-The remaining five (5) holidays shall be used at the discretion of the child care center on the date designated, or on any date deemed necessary by the child care center.
-If the child care center elects to use the holiday on a date other than the designated date, the center must notify DECCD seven

-(7) days prior to the designated date of the flexible holiday.
-Parents must be notified by the child care center fourteen (14) days prior to the holiday change.
+Please note: If the Governor of Mississippi allows days in addition to the list below in observance of a holiday, providers shall be notified they are also allowed these extra days.

-In addition to the eleven (11) holidays, DECCD will also allow up to three (3) paid days for provider closure for the purposes of professional development per year.
-Providers must document professional development activities for 8 hours per closure day with a minimum of 80% staff in attendance.
-Documentation of professional development shall include:
+In addition to the eleven (11) holidays, DECCD will also allow up to three (3) days for professional development per year.
+Providers must document professional development activities for eight (8) hours per closure day with a minimum of 80% staff in attendance.
+Documentation on professional development shall include:

-Training agendas (in-house) or list of conference sessions attended,
+Training agendas (in-house) or list of conference sessions attended.

-sign-in/out sheets (in-house) or certificate of completion if attended elsewhere, and proof of staff payment.
+Sign-in/out sheets (in-house) or certificate of completion if attended elsewhere, and proof of staff payment.

-Dated notice of closure due to Professional Development provided to parents.
-Documentation must be submitted within five (5) days of the event and will be monitored annually.
+Dated notice of closure due to Professional Development provided to parents, which must be submitted to DECCD and MSDH Bureau of Child Care Licensure.

+Documentation for dates closed for Professional Development must be submitted to DECCD and MSDH Child Care Licensing within five (5) days of the event and will be monitored annually.
 Any provider claiming closure for professional development not providing documentation of claimed professional development will be in violation of policy.
 Parents must be notified by the child care center fourteen (14) days prior to closure for professional development.

+Natural Disasters/Inclement Weather

-Natural Disaster – Child care payments shall be continued when parents are off work due to circumstances beyond the parent’s control, such as hurricanes, floods, and tornado.
-Child care providers shall be reimbursed when the center is closed temporarily in the event of an emergency declared by the President of the United States or Governor of Mississippi or an event that results from a natural disaster or human-caused event for up to ten (10) business days per occurrence, unless the parent needs to make alternate child care arrangements.
+Child care payments shall be continued when parents are off work due to circumstances beyond the parent’s control, such as hurricanes, floods, and tornadoes.
+Child care providers shall be reimbursed when the center is closed temporarily in the event of an emergency declared by the President of the United States or Governor of Mississippi or any event for which MSDH Child Care Licensing mandates the closure of a child care center due to natural disaster or other circumstances beyond the control of the child care provider, for up to ten (10) business days per occurrence, unless the parent needs to make alternate child care arrangements.

 Source: Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: May 2023
+Revised: August 2025